bloxain/Roblox/README.md

 loadstring(game:HttpGet("https://github.com/bloxain/Roblox/raw/main/Bloxain/Start.lua"))()
 ```

-Note: Please keep this up.
-I have seen a lot of projects get deleted and if I broke TOS, please tell me.

 This is where loadstrings are downloaded and executed.
 Feel free to learn from it!

 - Discord: https://discord.gg/PPFYacGb2b
 - YouTube: https://www.youtube.com/channel/UC8gfw9LhBjGurH7RL5e46RQ

-I have used Synapse X to make this project better.
-Use <kbd>F3</kbd> to open and close the GUI.

 If you want to make a video about this, you can just give credits to https://www.youtube.com/channel/UC8gfw9LhBjGurH7RL5e46RQ